 Pros: Includes 2 things that are critical for any successful book about gardens: excellent photos, and easy-to-read maps.

-Cons: This book was published in 2002, and does not include the new Rose Kennedy Greenway - but it does include everything else.
+Cons: This book was published in 2002, and does not include the new Rose Kennedy Greenway or improvements to Harborwalk - but it does cover everything else.

 By Stephen Puleo, 2003

 The Great Molasses Flood in Boston's Italian North End ranks as one of the city's worst disasters - but for years, suggestions that Italian anarchists were to blame shrouded the real cause.

 In Dark Tide, a sometimes gripping and always fascinating book about Boston in the early 20th century, Stephen Puleo presents the results of extensive primary-source research to uncover the real reasons - mostly related, perhaps not surprisingly, to corporate greed and lack of concern about public safety.